Polyptych of Saint Barbara (Palma Vecchio): Tracing

 In 1913 Henry Turner Bailey published a tracing of the principal lines of Saint Barbara (reproduced right) with the following explanation: "Around a central temperate reversed curve the others are grouped.
 They spring upward like the lines of some graceful lily, from a point beneath the feet of the saint, now in almost symmetrical pairs, outlining the hips and the shoulders, now in playful reversed curves, tangent to these or crossing them at the most agreeable angles.
 Strong verticals and horizontals near the base repeat the perpendiculars of the frame; the arching curves of the shoulders and of the head echo the circumscribing line of the top of the picture."

 Allusions

-In George Elliot's Middlemarch, the narrator at one point compares Dorothea, the heroine of the novel, to "a picture of Santa Barbara looking out from her tower into the clear air"—identified by Mario Praz with Palma's Saint Barbara, which the authoress had seen whilst visiting Venice in 1860 and recorded in her diary.
+In George Eliot's Middlemarch, the narrator at one point compares Dorothea, the heroine of the novel, to "a picture of Santa Barbara looking out from her tower into the clear air"—identified by Mario Praz with Palma's Saint Barbara, which the author had seen whilst visiting Venice in 1860 and recorded in her diary.